What Does Race Stand For

 Common Misconceptions About Race

 Another misconception is that race is determined by physical appearance alone.
-Also, while skin color is a visible indicator, it does not capture the full spectrum of human diversity.
+So while skin color is a visible indicator, it does not capture the full spectrum of human diversity.
 Additionally, some people believe that race is static, but in truth, it can shift over time due to cultural changes and historical events.

 The Importance of Education in Understanding Race